muratk3n/thirdwave/en/tweets/2019/week33.md

 "@FukuyamaFrancis

-When future historians ask “who lost Hong Kong” they will be able to point to DJT.
+When future historians ask 'who lost Hong Kong' they will be able to point to DJT."

 *2019-8-15 12:9:36*